-With our hacked account recovery service, we'll contact your bank as a legal service and make sure they verify and restore your control.
+With our hacked account recovery service, we'll contact your bank as a service and make sure they verify and restore your control.
 We can also help you make a claim on losses and take measures if this bank account hack has been the result or symptom of identity theft.

 How to Recover Your Bank Account Using DoNotPay:

 If you want to recover your gaming account but don't know where to start, DoNotPay has you covered in 3 easy steps:

 - Open the Recover Hacked Account product on DoNotPay and tell us the name of the company or platform of your hacked account.